dcrck/c6b-www/content/news/how-biochar-can-supercharge-your-livestock-feed.md

 +++
 layout = "page"
-title = "How Biochar Can Supercharge Your Livestock Feed" description = "Biochar is loads of potential benefits for livestock, including health, and emissions. " date = "2025-03-26"
+title = "How Biochar Can Supercharge Your Livestock Feed" description = "Biochar has loads of potential benefits for livestock, including health, and emissions. " date = "2025-03-26"

 [extra]